NewStrangeWorlds/FastChem/_sources/sections/installation.rst.txt

 | Before ``FastChem`` can be compiled, ``CMake`` is required to
-  configure the compilation files, locate libraries, and write the makefiles that will perform the actual compilations.
+  configure the compilation files, locate libraries, and write the makefiles that will perform the actual compilation.
 If required libraries are missing, ``CMake`` will report a corresponding error message.
 In this case, the missing libraries or compilers need to be installed before the configuration can be completed.
 | To run the ``CMake`` configuration, first create the ``build`` folder
-  inside the ``FastChem`` source code folder and switch to the folder:
+  inside the ``FastChem`` source code folder and navigate to it:

 .. code:: bash

    mkdir build
    cd build

-For a basic installation, within the folder run ``CMake``:
+For a basic installation, run ``CMake`` from within this folder:

 .. code:: bash